Skip to main content

 For stage at diagnosis 'Unknown' indicates unstaged cancers, combining tumours where stage is not recorded and those that are unstageable.

-Data are reported for patients diagnosed between 2017 and 2021 (5-year prevalence duration) only.
+Data are reported for patients diagnosed between 2013 and 2022 (5- and 10- year prevalence duration) only.
 This is due to lower data completeness for stage prior to 2013.

 Ethnicity

 Ethnicity is grouped into 6 broad categories.
-Data are reported for patients diagnosed between 2012 and 2021 (5- and 10-year prevalence durations) only.
-This is due to lower data completeness for stage prior to 2010.
+Data are reported for patients diagnosed between 2013 and 2022 (5- and 10-year prevalence durations) only.
+This is due to lower data completeness prior to 2010.

 Ethnicity